Session 3 - Module A: Advanced Orchestration Patterns¶

 }

-Template registration stores agent specifications for future instantiation.
-Each template tracks its class definition, supported capabilities, usage statistics, and performance history for optimization.
+Template registration stores data processing agent specifications for future instantiation.
+Each template tracks its class definition, supported capabilities, usage statistics, and performance history for optimization in distributed data environments.

 for capability in capabilities: